 The advantage here is that it will get an additional dose of calcium and vitamins which it could be missing out on otherwise.

-Some cresty owners do serve strawberries with baby food to their pets but we really do not recommend doing so; baby food tends to have high quantities of sugar which is not good for your cresty.
+Some crestie owners do serve strawberries with baby food to their pets but we really do not recommend doing so; baby food tends to have high quantities of sugar which is not good for your crestie.

 Yet, we recommend feeding strawberries to your crested gecko occasionally and not every day.
 This is a regimen that we recommend with all fruits – including ones that are good for it and it relishes eating, and not just strawberries.